TouchDeck/websocket-proxy/README.md

-# TCP Proxy
+# Websocket - TCP Proxy

-A TCP proxy server for piping data between two clients.
+A two-way websocket - TCP proxy server for piping data between two clients.

 The proxy differentiates between two kinds of clients: agents and remotes.
-Agents are passive clients that listen for messages, and optionally reply to them.
-Remotes are active clients that want to connect to an agent.
+Agents are TCP clients that listen for messages, and optionally reply to them.
+Remotes are websocket clients that want to connect to an agent.

 ## Protocol

-Agent clients should connect to port `6061`, and remote clients should connect to port `6062`.
+Agent (TCP) clients should connect to port `6061`, and remote (websocket) clients should connect to port `6062`, on path `/ws`.

-When connecting to the proxy, the first message (data followed by a newline `'\n'`) contains metadata about the agent or remote.
+When connecting to the proxy, the first message contains metadata about the agent or remote.
 For the agent this is a JSON object with the following properties:

 | Property   | Description |
 |------------|-------------|